-Turn over the engine till the mark on the small timing pinion is in line with the centre of the inlet (rear) camshaft bush, insert the inlet camshaft so that the No. 2 or No. 3 mark on ft is in mesh with the mark on the small timing pinion, according to model.
+Turn over the engine till the mark on the small timing pinion is in line with the centre of the inlet (rear) camshaft bush.
+Insert the Inlet camshaft so that the No. 2 mark on it is In mesh with the mark on the small timing pinion.